 DMA academic advisors can do far more than ensure on-time graduation.
 I contend that they should also guide candidates to access experiential learning opportunities, such as part-time teaching, that apply coursework and fortify candidate qualifications.

-As an illustration, academic advisors can assist candidates to gain governance experience through campus service and participation in professional associations; they can prompt candidates to present at a DMA colloquium; in collaboration with career advising staff, they can steer DMA candidates toward opportunities for internships, assistantships, and field projects as well as part-time teaching (Chart 6).
+As an illustration, academic advisors can assist candidates to gain governance and other valuable experience through campus service and participation in professional associations; they can prompt candidates to present at a DMA colloquium; in collaboration with career advising staff, they can steer DMA candidates toward opportunities for internships, assistantships and field projects as well as part-time teaching (Chart 6).

 II.
 Career Advising

-Due to the scope of the faculty career toolkit, candidates should be notified by their academic advisors to compile their materials before they enroll in a faculty career development course.
-Staff at university career centers can counsel DMA candidates in all of the toolkit elements, albeit some may need training in the idiosyncrasies of music careers.
+Due to the scope of the faculty career toolkit, candidates should be notified by their academic advisors to compile draft materials before they enroll in a faculty career development course.
+Staff at university career centers can counsel DMA candidates in all of the toolkit elements, albeit some general-practice career counselors may need training in the idiosyncrasies of music careers.

 “It’s appropriate that we expand contemporary DMA studies, akin to how doctoral programs in other disciplines, notably medicine, oblige candidates to assimilate broader and deeper knowledge-bases than their predecessors.”